Burks, Pistons spoil Ball's return to floor with OT win

 Burks, Pistons spoil Ball’s return to floor with OT win

 CHARLOTTE, N.C.
-(AP) — Alec Burks scored a season-high 27 points off the bench, Killian Hayes added 25 and the Detroit Pistons spoiled LaMelo Ball’s return with a 141-134 overtime victory against the Charlotte Hornets on Wednesday night.
+(AP) — Alec Burks scored a season-high 27 points off the bench, Killian Hayes added 25 and the Detroit Pistons spoiled LaMelo Ball’s return to the floor with a 141-134 overtime victory against the Charlotte Hornets on Wednesday night.

 Bojan Bogdanovic had 24 points and Isaiah Stewart chipped in with 19 points and 11 rebounds for Detroit (8-22).
 Jalen Duren grabbed 18 rebounds as the Pistons snapped a three-game losing streak.